 If you plan on visiting a class with the Film Studies Department, please call the Film Studies Administrative Assistant, Logan Ludwig, at (860)685-2220 to clear your visit with the professors due to various special film projects, exams, etc. If cleared, please arrive before the class begins and introduce yourself to the instructor.
 Film Studies classes can be quite long, as they typically include both a film screening and a lecture or discussion; if you can not stay for the entire class, please try to arrive at the beginning of class so as not to interrupt proceedings halfway through.

-The Spring 2013 Semester classes that are available to prospective students are:
+The Spring 2017 Semester class available to prospective students for visitation is:

 Film 304: History of World Cinema to the 1960s